 Brightline (All Aboard Florida)

-Local governments along the corridor - such as Jupiter - have been working with regional planning councils, elected officials and each other to understand all of the impacts of the proposal.
-In addition, Jupiter is advocating that, should the AAF proposal move forward, it should only do so in a form that prioritizes public safety and quality of life issues.
+Local governments along the corridor - such as Jupiter - have been working with regional planning councils, elected officials and each other to understand all of the impacts of the project to connect West Palm Beach to Orlando.
+In addition, Jupiter is advocating that, as the project moves forward, it should only do so in a form that prioritizes public safety and quality of life issues.

-The Jupiter Town Council took several actions and positions with respect to the safety and quality of life concerns raised over Brightline's proposal to continue its project north of West Palm Beach.
+The Jupiter Town Council has taken several actions and positions with respect to the safety and quality of life concerns raised over Brightline's proposal to continue its project north of West Palm Beach.

 The purpose of the workshop was to have AAF and FEC representatives address questions from the Town Council regarding the proposed project, its design, and how safety and infrastructure concerns are being addressed.
 The format of this workshop was question and answer between the Jupiter Town Council and representatives from AAF and FEC.
 Public is welcome; however, there is no public comment section on the workshop agenda.

 Town Council prepared and sent a list of questions to AAF for the June 1st workshop.

 - Click here to view the prepared questions Opens in New Window .